daniellenall/daniellenall/README.md

 ### Hi there 👋

 - I'm a developer who mainly works with Python and React.
-- Currently open to freelance or remote work
+- Currently open to freelance or remote work after November 2021

 <!--
 **daniellenall/daniellenall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.